bollu/bollu.github.io/README.md

 - eval last definition: `C-c C-c`

 # Big list of quotes

+> you can be dead right.
+(Being right has a time and a place)

 > Bott also used to say that a cocyle was "something that hovers over a space
 > and when it sees a cycle, pounces on it and spits out a number".